School bus safety improvements and seatbelts

 These improvements have assisted in the prevention of incidents near school buses.

 PTV is working towards fitting seatbelts on all dedicated free school buses.
 This will further improve the safety of students when travelling to and from school.

 Since July 2013, all new dedicated free rural and regional school buses are being fitted with seatbelts.

 To fit seatbelts on school buses as quickly and efficiently as possible, PTV is replacing at least 90 dedicated free school buses each year.

-This program has lifted seatbelt rates from 43 per cent to 80 per cent over five years, greatly improving the safety of school buses on the road.
+This program has lifted seatbelt rates from 43 per cent to 80 per cent, greatly improving the safety of school buses on the road.

 Responsibilities for students wearing seatbelts

 Once seatbelts are fitted on a school bus, all students must wear their seatbelt.

 It is not proposed to alter existing legislation and policies about the use of seatbelts.
 The responsibilities that apply to school buses with seatbelts fitted will continue to live at local levels.
 An education program will also highlight the safety aspects and good practice of using seat belts whenever they are available.

 Bus drivers will continue to be exempt from monitoring or enforcing passengers to wear seatbelts.

 Parents and carers, in consultation with principals and bus operators, are responsible for making decisions about the suitability of the seatbelts fitted on the vehicle for their child.